Okan1991/welldata-surveyapp-reproduction/scripts/README.md

 ```

 **What it does:**
+- Reads application details from the shared client credentials file at `./shared/client-credentials.json`
-- Registers all applications with the Solid server using fixed client IDs
+- Registers all applications with the Solid server using the client IDs defined in the shared file
-- Saves the client credentials (client ID and client secret) to JSON files
+- Saves the registration responses to JSON files in the `.data/client-credentials/` directory
-- Creates a shared client credentials file at `./shared/client-credentials.json`
 - Ensures client IDs remain consistent across server restarts

+**Note:** The `./shared/client-credentials.json` file is an input to this script, not created by it.
+Developers can modify this file to change application names, redirect URIs, and client IDs before running the registration script.

 ## Workflow for Persistent Client IDs